What happens when your workflow isn’t as efficient as it should be?

 Have them make a list of any:

-If your bottleneck is happening due to human limitations, the above list may give you clues as to what you can automate for better productivity.
+If your bottleneck is happening due to human limitations, the above list may give you clues as to what you can start automating for better productivity.

 Final Thoughts